⚡ Quick Verdict:

 ✅ Pros

-- Extremely intuitive interface with minimal learning curve
+- Highly user-friendly with a minimal learning curve

 ❌ Cons